 In October 2010, Venezuela made a high-level political commitment to work with the FATF and CFATF to address its strategic AML/CFT deficiencies.
-Since then, Venezuela has taken steps towards improving its AML/CFT regime, including by improving the independence of the FIU and the regulations for the banking and securities sectors.
+Since then, Venezuela has taken steps towards improving its AML/CFT regime, including by approving AML/CFT amendments.
 However, the FATF has determined that certain strategic deficiencies remain.
-Venezuela should continue to work with the FATF and CFATF on implementing its action plan to address these deficiencies, including by: (1) adequately criminalising terrorist financing (Special Recommendation II); (2) establishing and implementing adequate procedures to identify and freeze terrorist assets (Special Recommendations I and III); (3) ensuring a fully operational and effectively functioning Financial Intelligence Unit (Recommendation 26); (4) implementing adequate CDD guidelines for all sectors (Recommendation 5); and (5) establishing adequate STR reporting obligations for ML and FT (Recommendation 13 and Special Recommendation IV).
+Venezuela should continue to work on implementing its action plan to address the remaining strategic deficiencies, including by: (1) adequately criminalising terrorist financing (Special Recommendation II); (2) establishing and implementing adequate procedures to identify and freeze terrorist assets (Special Recommendations I and III); (3) ensuring a fully operational and effectively functioning Financial Intelligence Unit (Recommendation 26); (4) implementing adequate CDD guidelines for all sectors (Recommendation 5); and (5) establishing adequate suspicious transaction reporting (STR) obligations for money laundering and financing of terrorism (Recommendation 13 and Special Recommendation IV).
 The FATF encourages Venezuela to address its remaining deficiencies and continue the process of implementing its action plan.